V. Election of President and Vice-President by Province-wide Vote

 • The position of a successful candidate who fails to comply with the foregoing shall be declared vacant.

 i) Candidates are free to contact teachers in any way they see fit, keeping in mind the professional Code of Ethics.
 Candidates and their supporters will be expected to observe accepted standards of conduct in accordance with the Association’s overall objectives as outlined in the Constitution and By-Laws.
-No candidate or his/her supporters shall publish or circulate, either verbally or otherwise, information on another candidate that is false or defames that person’s character and/or integrity.
+No candidate or their supporters shall publish or circulate, either verbally or otherwise, information on another candidate that is false or defames that person’s character and/or integrity.
 [Jan/16/04] [JC Feb 04] [2005 BGM]

 ii) Candidates may advertise in The Bulletin as per current advertising guidelines and subject to the NLTA policy on communications.
 Candidates may purchase two one-quarter (1/4) page advertisements in The Bulletin at one-quarter (1/4) the current advertising rates.
 Any additional advertisements will be subject to current advertising rates.
 All advertisements placed in The Bulletin by candidates must be prepaid.
 [Jan/16/04] [JC Feb 04] [2005 BGM] [Apr/2-3&5/08] [JC Apr/08] [2009 BGM] [2019 BGM]